tjhickey724/discrete_math/notes/sequences/polynomial_sequences.md

 and this shows that $s_n = (1/2)n^2 + (1/2)n = n(n+1)/2$

+**Polynomial fitting skill** use polynomial fitting to find the coefficients of a possible polynomial closed for for a sequence

 ## Recurrence Equations
 Polynomials sequences often arise when analyzing algorithms and we are able to verify two properties of the sequence: